 Going Paperless Makes Workers Capable of Working Remotely

-If your office staff are tied to printed files and documents, they have to work only in the office.
+If your office staff is tied to printed files and documents, they have to work only in the office.
 But if you’re able to free them from files and printed documents by way of a paperless system, you’ll certainly give them the ability to take their work wherever they go.

 A paperless system allows you to do remote work with the same degree of efficiency but with improved productivity.
 It makes you capable of sharing and accessing documents online.
-It allows you to work with peers in real-time even if they are based in a different location.
+It allows you to work with peers in real time even if they are based in a different location.

 It Increases Security

 According to Data Breach Today, 23% of breaches involving highly sensitive company data and 61% of breaches involving minor ones involve paper.
-It’s because printed documents can be misplaced, lost, stolen, mislabeled, thrown away or sent to the wrong guy.
+It’s because printed documents can be misplaced, lost, stolen, mislabeled, thrown away, or sent to the wrong guy.
 These are security risks associated with keeping or maintaining printed documents – but they can be prevented by way of document digitization.